Vegan black forest tart which is quick and easy to make with only 7 ingredients. It's decadent and will impress all your family and friends!

 Depending on your whipped cream, you MAY be able to top the tart with the cream and fresh cherries then chill it until you serve it (it worked for me).

-Check out my other vegan dessert recipes (classics with a twist):
+Need more chocolate?!
+Check out my other vegan desserts!

 Vegan Black Forest Tart

 - 1 ¼ cups (155g) all-purpose plain flour, (note 1 for gluten free)